In the guide below, we discuss the world’s coal resources and reserves.

 When Will We Run Out Of Coal, & How Many Years Worth Of Coal Do We Have Left?

-There’s no definitive answer to this question – only estimates can be made, and they can change as factors like proven reserve totals, production totals, and consumption totals change year to year.
+Only estimates might be able to be made, and they can change as factors like proven reserve totals, production totals, and consumption totals change year to year.

 What we also outline in our guides about the world’s oil resources, and the world’s natural gas resources, is that estimates can vary for individual countries too.